Death on the Nile

-Death on the Nile is a work of detective fiction by British writer Agatha Christie, published in the UK by the Collins Crime Club on 1 November 1937 and in the US by Dodd, Mead and Company the following year.
+Death on the Nile is a mystery novel by British writer Agatha Christie, published in the UK by the Collins Crime Club on 1 November 1937 and in the US by Dodd, Mead and Company the following year.
 The UK edition retailed at seven shillings and sixpence (7/6) and the US edition at $2.00.

 The book features the Belgian detective Hercule Poirot.
 The action takes place in Egypt, mostly on the River Nile.
 The novel is unrelated to Christie's earlier (1933) short story of the same name, which featured Parker Pyne as the detective.

-Plot
+Synopsis

 Hercule Poirot is vacationing in Aswan, waiting to board the steamer Karnak, which will tour along the Nile River from Shellal to Wadi Halfa.
 He is approached by wealthy heiress Linnet Doyle (née Ridgeway), who attempts to hire him.
 Linnet has recently married Simon Doyle, ex-fiancé of her former friend Jacqueline de Bellefort.
-Bitterly resentful, Jacqueline has taken to hounding and stalking the couple all throughout their honeymoon.
+Bitterly jealous, Jacqueline has taken to hounding and stalking the couple all throughout their honeymoon.
 Correctly suspecting that Linnet deliberately seduced Simon away from Jacqueline, Poirot refuses the commission, but privately makes an attempt to dissuade Jacqueline from "opening her heart to evil".

 Simon and Linnet secretly follow Poirot to escape Jacqueline, but find she anticipated this move and boarded the steamer ahead of them.
 The other passengers include Linnet's maid Louise Bourget; her trustee Andrew Pennington; romance novelist Salome Otterbourne and her daughter Rosalie; young Tim Allerton and his mother; elderly American socialite Marie Van Schuyler, her cousin Cornelia Robson and nurse Miss Bowers; outspoken communist Mr Ferguson; Italian archaeologist Guido Richetti; solicitor Jim Fanthorp; and Austrian physician Dr Bessner.

 While visiting Abu Simbel when the Karnak docks there, Linnet narrowly avoids being crushed to death by a large boulder that falls from a cliff.
 Jacqueline is initially suspected of causing the incident, but it is later discovered she never came ashore.
 At Wadi Halfa, Poirot's friend Colonel Race boards the Karnak for the return voyage.
 Race tells Poirot that there may be a secret political agitator among the passengers.

 The next night, in the steamer's lounge, Jacqueline consumes several drinks, becomes angry, and shoots at Simon with a pistol.
 He collapses with a bloody leg, and she immediately becomes hysterical with remorse and kicks the gun away.
 The two other people present, Fanthorp and Cornelia, take her to her cabin.
 Simon is shortly brought to Dr Bessner's cabin for treatment for his injury.
 Fanthorp goes back to look for Jacqueline's pistol, but it has disappeared.

 The following morning, Linnet is found dead with a small caliber bullet in her brain, while her valuable string of pearls has disappeared.
 Jacqueline's pistol is recovered from the Nile; it was wrapped in a velvet stole that Miss Van Schuyler had reported missing the day before.
 Two shots have been fired from the pistol.